junxit/us-congress-bills-110/metadata.md

 - 2007-02-12 — Mr. Berman moved to suspend the rules and agree to the resolution.
 - 2007-02-12 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 94). (text: CR H1433)
 - 2007-02-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 94).(text: CR H1433)
+- 2007-02-13 — Received in the Senate and referred to the Committee on the Judiciary.